SidVermaS/CryptoCurrencyTracker/README.md

 # Crypto Tracker App

-On this responsive web app, we can search for the crypto currencies & switch between the fiat currencies.
+On this responsive web app (supporting light/dark themes), we can search for the crypto currencies & switch between the fiat currencies.

 ## Steps to run the application on local